-Ref Process/Activity Issues Strategic ICT

-KCI 1 100055/ACTIVITY 155405 Initiative

-Recommendation

-- ICT Equipment and

-1 ICT Equipment and • Unplanned and disorderly replacement 10.1

-Refreshment Cycle of equipment can lead to unauthorised

-expenditure or alternately to users not

-having the tools of trade to do their work.

-• The age of computers and their

-peripheral devices varies between 1 - 7

-years.

-• The age of servers and network

-infrastructure varies between 1 - 7 years.

-2 Appointment of ICT • Staff not coping with daily user support 10.2

-Network and general workload, causing them to

-Administrator compromise on monitoring systems and

-leaving more technically difficult work

-for the External ICT Support person to

-do.

-• Due to the size of End-Users and ICT

-Infrastructure growth/development

-• To ensure ICT section is equipped with a

-suitable critical skill required.

-3 Business Continuity • The ICT Business Continuity Plan (BCP) 10.3

-Ŭ and Disaster does not exist and should be planned by

-Recovery Senior Executive Management (SEM).

-• The Disaster Recovery Site establishment

-Disaster Recovery Plan which must be

-periodically tested.

-4 Backup and Storage Backups may fail and servers may be 10.4

-- Facilities damaged or experience unexpected 10.4

-T utilities failures due to unsuitable conditions of

-the environment in which equipment is

-kept.

--

-• The ICT section through the office of the CFO have identified Barkly East

-Administration building as DRP site.

-• •
+Ref Process/Activity Issues Strategic ICT Initiative Recommendation 1 ICT Equipment and Refreshment Cycle Unplanned and disorderly replacement of equipment can lead to unauthorised expenditure or alternately to users not having the tools of trade to do their work.
+The age of computers and their peripheral devices varies between 1 - 7 years.
+The age of servers and network infrastructure varies between 1 - 7 years.
+10.1 2 Appointments of ICT Systems Officer and ICT Network Officer Staff not coping with daily user support and general workload, causing them to compromise on monitoring systems and leaving more technically difficult work for the External ICT Support person to do.
+Due to the size of End-Users and ICT Infrastructure growth/development To ensure ICT section is equipped with a suitable critical skill required.
+10.2 3 Business Continuity and Disaster Recovery The ICT Business Continuity Plan (BCP) does not exist and should be planned by Senior Executive Management (SEM).
+The Disaster Recovery Site establishment Disaster Recovery Plan which must be periodically tested.
+10.3 4 Backup and Storage Facilities Backups may fail and servers may be damaged or experience unexpected failures due to unsuitable conditions of the environment in which equipment is kept.
+The ICT section through the office of the CFO have identified Barkly East Administration building as DRP site.
+10.4

-Ref Process/Activity Issues Strategic ICT Initiative Some users storing information on local hard drives and on portable drives of which there is planned solution that will encompass backing up of PC/Laptops to protect the individual departmental information.
+Ref Process/Activity Issues Strategic ICT Initiative Recommendation Some users storing information on local hard drives and on portable drives of which there is planned solution that will encompass backing up of PC/Laptops to protect the individual departmental information.
 Shared Network Filesystem Storage for individual end-users as all end-users must utilise the network drive to store institutional council information.
 Some systems are stand-alone and may not be backed up as they are sitting on the users' hard drives and offices.
-These systems may include: Asset Management Internal Audit Risk & Compliance Management Internal and External Customer Care Management Supply Chain Management Inventory Management Infrastructure and Maintenance Management Biometric Clocking and Security Management Performance Management Circuit Cameras Television Security Management ICT Helpdesk Employee Self Service The systems large volume backups will only be scheduled to run overnight and over the weekends.
+These systems may include: Asset Management Internal Audit Risk &amp; Compliance Management Internal and External Customer Care Management Supply Chain Management Gontract Management Inventory Management Infrastructure and Maintenance Management Biometric Clocking and Security Management Circuit Cameras Television Security Management Circuit Cameras Television Security Management ICT Helpdesk Employee Self Service The systems large volume backups will only be scheduled to run overnight and over the weekends.
 Replication to the designated Barkly East Server room of the systems will be scheduled on weekly basis via cloud information copying technology.
-Recommendation 5 ICT Staff Training ICT staff are heavily reliant on service providers to resolve network and server infrastructure problems due to depleted ICT section organogram and shortage of specialist skills.
-ICT staff have not received adequate training budget to keep skill levels up to date with the latest technology in terms of hardware, software, and applications.
-10.5
+5 ICT Staff Trainings • ICT staff are heavily reliant on service providers to resolve network and server infrastructure problems due to depleted ICT section organogram and shortage of specialist skills.
+10.5 • ICT staff have not received adequate training budget to keep skill levels up to date with the latest technology in terms of hardware, software, and applications.